ProgramCrafter/salsa-iwj-otter/README.md

 it lets you and your friends play with common tabletop/boardgame elements such as hands of cards, boards, and so on.

-So it's something like a "tabletop simulater" (but it does not have any 3D, or a physics engine, or anything like that).
+So it's something like a "tabletop simulator" (but it does not have any 3D, or a physics engine, or anything like that).

 This means that with Otter: